My political views

 Government

 The purpose of government is to pool humanity's resources and use them to improve the welfare of all.
 More concretely, governments should support health, safety, education, and research, and prevent people from doing evil.
 Governments can use force, but every restriction on people's behavior needs to be justified in terms of the best available empirical evidence about the restriction's effects, given how the restriction will actually be enforced.
-Any governmental function or lack thereof, restrictive or not, is only legitimate if approved of by the majority of the governed.
+Any governmental function or lack thereof, restrictive or not, is only legitimate if approved of by a majority of the governed.

 Voting